Transaction Capabilities Application Part

+The Transaction Capabilities Application Part (TCAP) is a system used in telephone networks that lets different parts of the network communicate with each other without needing a direct call.
+It helps handle things like checking account information, enabling mobile roaming, and running advanced wireless services.

-Transaction Capabilities Application Part, from ITU-T recommendations Q.771-Q.775 or ANSI T1.114 is a protocol for Signalling System 7 networks.
+It is defined in ITU-T recommendations Q.771-Q.775 or ANSI T1.114 as a protocol for Signalling System 7 networks.
 Its primary purpose is to facilitate multiple concurrent dialogs between the same sub-systems on the same machines, using Transaction IDs to differentiate these, similar to the way TCP ports facilitate multiplexing connections between the same IP addresses on the Internet.

 TCAP uses ASN.1 BER encoding, as well as the protocols it encapsulates, namely MAP in mobile phone networks or INAP in Intelligent Networks.

 Overview

 TCAP messages are sent over the wire between machines.
 TCAP primitives are sent between the application and the local TCAP stack.
 All TCAP messages are primitives but there are primitives that are not messages.
 In other words, some are only transferred inside the local machine.
 A TCAP primitive is made up of one or more TCAP components.

 An ITU-T TCAP primitive may be one of the following types: